gerbera/gerbera/doc/config-clients.rst

     * Default: "default"

     This assigns the client to a group which is key to store details on played items (playbackCount, lastPlaybackTime, lastPlaybackPosition, bookmarkPosition).
-    If you select set another group here all actions are recorded for this group.
+    If you set another group here all actions are recorded for this group.

     ::